Reviewing Fast or Slow: A Theory of Summary Reversal in the Judicial Hierarchy

 Abstract

 Appellate courts with discretionary dockets have multiple ways to review lower courts.
-We develop a formal model that evaluates the tradeoffs between “full review”—which features full briefing, oral arguments, and signed opinions—versus “fast review,” in which a higher court summarily reverses a lower court.
-While we show that the option of costless reversal via summary reversal can increase compliance by lower courts, we also find that it sometimes harms the higher court, relative to engaging in the costly auditing of full review.
-When the higher court has uncertainty over the lower court’s preferences, the threat of summary reversal can lead an allied lower court to “pander” by issuing the opposite disposition to that preferred by the higher court.
-Our analysis provides a theoretical foundation for growing concern over the U.S. Supreme Court’s “shadow docket”—of which summarily reversals are a component—which has mainly been empirically focused to date.
+We develop a formal model that evaluates the tradeoffs between “full review”—which features full briefing, oral arguments, and signed opinions—versus “quick review,” where a higher court can summarily reverse a lower court.
+We show that having the option of costless summary reversal can increase compliance by lower courts, but also distort their behavior compared to relying only on costly full review.
+When the higher court is uncertain about the lower court’s preferences, the threat of summary reversal can lead an aligned lower court to “pander” and issue the opposite disposition to that preferred by the higher court.
+Access to summary reversal can therefore harm the higher court in some circumstances.
+Our analysis provides a theoretical founda- tion for growing concern over the U.S. Supreme Court’s “shadow docket”—of which summarily reversals are a component—which has been empirically focused to date.

 Publication Status